-About a week after they ordered the machine from Home Depot, Price Protection emailed them about a price drop of $92.26.
+About a week after they ordered the machine from the hardware store, Price Protection emailed them about a price drop of $92.26.
 Nice.

-Price Protection shared instructions on exactly how to ask for a refund from Home Depot.
-Gove followed along, hopping on the phone and chatting with a nice Home Depot representative.
+Price Protection shared instructions on exactly how to ask for a refund.
+Gove followed along, hopping on the phone and chatting with a nice representative.

 But then she put him on hold.

-The price had actually dropped even more, and, per its price-match policy, Home Depot owed Gove $278.53.
+The price had actually dropped even more, and, per its price-match policy, the store owed Gove $278.53.
 The manager signed off, and the credit was automatically posted to the credit card he’d used to make the purchase.